-Fall 2013: Congratulations to Grigory Kolesov as he has accepted a postdoc position at Harvard University.
+Fall 2014: Congratulations to Rana Bhattacharjee as he has accepted an Assistant Professor position at Sul Ross State University.

 The graduate PhD program in Physics & Astronomy is a small, personal, yet challenging environment where graduate students will receive advanced instruction and guidance to grow as independent research scientists while using unique research facilities in astronomy and physics.
 The strengths of the program lie in a faculty committed to excellence in instruction and individual mentoring.

 Unique research facilities include Wyoming's own 2.3 meter telescope, the largest solely owned and used by a single university, on nearby 9656 ft.
 Jelm Mountain, the 0.6 m Red Buttes Observatory, several experimental condensed matter physics laboratories, and the new National Center for Atmospheric Research Supercomputer.
 WIRO is the largest optical telescope in the world owned by a single institution; our astronomy graduate students have the opportunity to carry out substantial observational thesis projects.

 The physics & astronomy graduate program is designed to help students mature as research scientists and as professional teachers.
 We formally offer a PhD in physics with concentrations in astronomy, solid state physics, and materials science.
 The latter program brings together researchers with a materials science and engineering related focus, promoting wider collaboration and enhancing educational experiences.
 More information can be found here.